davidstew/CMPS109/Lab4 - Graphics with OpenGL/README.txt

-Instructions for the program are provided in asg3-listmap-templates
+Instructions for the program are provided in asg4-oop-inheritance

 =================================================================
-My implementation of the code is in interp.cpp graphics.h graphics.cpp shape.h shape.cpp
+My implementation of the code is in:

+	 interp.cpp
+	 graphics.h
+	graphics.cpp
+	shape.h
+	shape.cpp

 All other code was provided by instruction Wesley Mackey at UCSC
 =================================================================